wunderio/nameless/README.md

 2. **Rename theme and hooks to a project specific name**
 3. Update README to contain project specific information
 4. Run 'bower install' to download the required libraries
+5. Delete the .gitignore file or remove the line ignoring the libraries folder

 ## Technical goals